Chapter Eight: Weaponry

 Triggers and Mechanisms: Cost:Free; Devices and Creations purchased as normal; 1d4 Skill where applicable

 Not all battlefield hazards are based on environmental conditions.
 Every once in a while, minifigs have the time and attention span to assemble something more deliberate and specific.
-Defense turrets, slamming blast doors, rolling boulders, strategically positioned sleeping tigers, auto-flushing toilets - any Creation, Weapon, or Device that can be activated can be engineered into a custom Mechanism, operating independently or in coordination with other Field Hazards.
+Defense turrets, slamming blast doors, rolling boulders, strategically positioned sleeping tigers, auto-flushing toilets - if a Creation, Weapon, or Device can be activated, then it can be engineered into a custom Mechanism, operating independently or in coordination with other Field Hazards.

-Mechanizing an activatable object costs nothing extra - once the object itself is paid for, the Mechanisms are free.
-Mechanisms are not capable of initiative or independent thought, so players have to be specific about the exact conditions that activate a Mechanism, and its behavior once activated.
+Once an object is paid for, Mechanizing it costs nothing extra.
+Mechanisms are not capable of initiative or independent thought, so players have to be specific about the exact conditions that activate a Mechanism, and its action once activated.

 Some triggers are obvious ( the comedically oversized power switch, or the giant red "DO NOT PUSH" button), but many are not (the disguised torch lever that opens the secret door, the doorknob that sets off the hidden fireball trap).
 In theory, opposing minifigs won't know the location of these secret Triggers, but in most cases all the players will, unless the game has an impartial moderator to keep secrets secret.
 Often, the easiest workaround for secret Triggers (as well as other types of hidden objects) is to build a large number of potential Triggers, and roll dice whenever one is tried to see if it's the real one.

-Any Mechanism designed to directly damage or attack a target should be purchased as a Weapon.
+Any Mechanism designed to directly damage or attack a target is purchased as a Weapon.
 A two-story granite sphere is just a big rock, but once it's rigged up as part of a rolling boulder trap, it becomes a Size 5" Melee Weapon and should be purchased as such.

 Deadly Mechanisms are often single-use (until reset by a minifig technician - those hidden crossbows don't re-arm themselves), and they make their Attacks with an inanimate object's default 1d4 Skill.
 A Smart Weapon, equipped with simple robot brains or magical enchantments, can Attack with a Skill of 1d6 and can often be re-used from turn to turn.
 Smart Weapons can be treated as a kind of Programmed Half-Minded Creature (10.1: Minds), but for simplicity's sake it's easier to just say that a Smart Weapon (up to Weapon Size 2") costs +1CP more than the dumb variety.

 When dealing with Field Hazards, most units are limited to two options: avoid them completely, or accept the Damage and hope their Armor holds out.
-Luckily, there's a third option: with a specially-trained Scout leading the way, many dangers can be safely bypassed or neutralized.
+For a faction that makes sure to always be prepared, there's a third option: with a specially-trained Scout leading the way, many dangers can be safely bypassed or neutralized.

 Pathfinding Specialty: Cost:+1CP; allows bypass of Concealed Hazards for self and others at Half Speed; allows manipulation of locks and Triggers; d8 Skill vs. Field Hazards